 Panic was the prevalent sentiment on social media, with some calling it quits and going back to sleep.
 The thought of a batting collapse was unbearable, but a fearful reality.
 Brendan Taylor fell three short of his fifty.
-Hard-hitting Solomon Mire was promoted to up the run rate, which I felt was a good idea, but it didn’t go as planned like everything else today.
+Hard-hitting Solomon Mire was promoted to up the run rate.
+I felt was a good idea, but it didn’t go as planned like everything else today.
 It was left to Sean Williams and Craig Ervine to steady the ship and restore order in the chase and put our hearts at ease.
-With UAE out of the way, we will now be backing them and wish them well in bringing down any of the remaining Goliaths!
+With UAE out of the way, we will now be backing them!
+We wish them well in bringing down any of the remaining Goliaths!

-Elton Chigumbura, the captain, left us with a gem at the post match interview, when he said he would like to take the momentum from this match into the next.
+Elton Chigumbura, the captain, left us with a gem at the post match interview.
+He said he would like to take the momentum from this match into the next.
 No!
 We would rather you forget this match and just start the afresh!